Storm.jpg

 We charge a fixed fee (usually between $2500-$4000 depending on the issues) to help you negotiate an early agreement and prepare all the paperwork necessary for your Final Decree of Divorce.
 Our clients are often able to sign an Agreement within a month or two.

 We are not a budget law firm.
 It’s our unique strategy and flat fee which can keep you out of the storm.
+If you find another firm close to your residence offering the same approach, hire them.
+There are very few of us out there.

 We offer a free consultation.